 FIND COUNCIL DISTRICT

 Residents can confirm their City Council district with the City’s “Find your district” tool.
-Once finding your district, the tool will connect you with your councilmember’s website.

 The new council district maps are available in multiple formats on the City’s website: